-An accessory dwelling unit (ADU), sometimes called a "second unit" or "granny flat," is an additional self-contained living unit either attached to or detached from the primary residential unit on a single lot.
+An accessory dwelling unit (ADU), sometimes called a "second unit" or "granny flat," is an additional selfcontained living unit either attached to or detached from the primary residential unit on a single lot.
 It has cooking, eating, sleeping, and full sanitation facilities.
 ADUs can be an important source of affordable housing given that they typically are smaller and have no associated land costs.
 The City will encourage the construction of ADUs, particularly in predominantly single-family neighborhoods with higher median incomes, such as the Riverbottom neighborhood, to reduce concentrations of lower-income households (e.g., in the City Center East, South Columbia/East Early Avenue, and Duff and Buttonwillow neighborhoods) through the following actions, which are aimed at providing an increased supply of affordable units throughout the city, thereby increasing access to resources and facilitating housing mobility opportunities for lower-income households:

-- Continue to implement the public education program advertising the opportunity for ADUs by updating informational handouts and brochures about ADUs that are available on the City's website and at the public counter annually, or as needed to reflect changes in State law. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's social media accounts and direct mailing. - By December 2024, identify incentives for construction of ADUs with new development, which may include differing collection times for impact fees for the square footage associated with the ADU.
+- Continue to implement the public education program advertising the opportunity for ADUs by updating informational handouts and brochures about ADUs that are available on the City's website and at the public counter annually, or as needed to reflect changes in State law.
+Reach out directly with the informational materials to homeowners particularly in predominantly single-family neighborhoods with higher median incomes, such as the Riverbottom neighborhood. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - At least annually, publish informational materials pertaining to ADUs through a combination of media, including the City's social media accounts and direct mailing. - By December 2024, identify and implement incentives for construction of ADUs with new development, which may include differing collection times for impact fees for the square footage associated with the ADU.

-Financing: General Fund Time Frame: Update ADU materials annually, or as needed to reflect changes in State law, and identify incentives for construction by December 2024.
-Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage construction of 7 ADUs for lower-income households, 10 for moderate-income households, and 8 for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.
+Financing: General Fund Time Frame: Update ADU materials annually, or as needed to reflect changes in State law, and identify and implement incentives for construction by December 2024.
+Implementation Responsibility: Community Development Department (Planning Division) Quantified Objective: Encourage construction of 7 ADUs for lower-income households, 10 for moderate-income households, and 8 for above moderate-income households particularly in predominantly single-family neighborhoods with higher median incomes, such as the Riverbottom neighborhood, to reduce concentrations of lower-income households (e.g., in the City Center East, South Columbia/East Early Avenue, and Duff and Buttonwillow neighborhoods) to improve housing mobility opportunities and reduce displacement risk.
 Relevant Policies: Policy 1.3, Policy 2.1, Policy 2.6